13 statistics that show why Red Bull had to fire Perez and Lawson

 Red Bull Content Pool / Getty Images

-Of all the stats here, this one perhaps shows more than any how little Perez did to help his team’s efforts in the constructor’s standings.
+Of all the stats here, this one perhaps shows more than any how little Perez did to help his team’s efforts in the constructor’s standings in 2024.

 At the end of the season Red Bull came 3rd with 589 points and Mercedes were 4th on 468 points.

-Max Verstappen alone scored 437 points this year.
+Max Verstappen alone scored 437 points.
 So Perez’ first two results of the season where he took a combined 36 points would have been enough to take Red Bull to 473 points in the standings and stay ahead of Mercedes.
 His results later on in the season were so poor that he had minimal effect on his team’s position.

-Sergio Perez was out-qualified by a KICK Sauber in 4 out of the last 5 races.
+12: Sergio Perez was out-qualified by a KICK Sauber in 4 out of his last 5 races.

 This just adds insult to injury.
-Perez has been poor in qualifying, too, seeing a number of Q1 exits and being outqualified by both Bottas and Guanyu in the slowest car on the grid.
+Perez was poor in qualifying, too, seeing a number of Q1 exits and being outqualified by both Bottas and Guanyu in the slowest car on the grid.

-Sergio Perez has nearly scored half the amount of points as Max Verstappen during their time as teammates.
+13: Sergio Perez nearly scored half the amount of points as Max Verstappen during their time as teammates.

-Since Checo joined Red Bull at the start of 2021 he’s amassed a total of 932 points.
-In the same time Verstappen has scored 1861.5 points, just 2.5 points away from exactly double the tally of Perez.
+Since Checo joined Red Bull at the start of 2021 until the end of 2024 he amassed a total of 932 points.
+In the same time Verstappen scored 1861.5 points, just 2.5 points away from exactly double the tally of Perez.

-I’ll send you a weekly email with insider info on the latest F1 news & race results.
+I’ll send you a weekly email with inside info on the latest F1 news & race results.

 Buy me a coffee